 Firstbeat will sponsor the Skimarathon Team Austria during the Visma Ski Classics series.
-The series‘ first starting signal was heard in Livorno, Italy, in November and profesional teams and thousands of amateur athletes will compete in a total of 12 races across Europe over the next few months.
+The series‘ first starting signal was heard in Livorno, Italy, in November and professional teams and thousands of amateur athletes will compete in a total of 12 races across Europe over the next few months.
 The Firstbeat Lifestyle Assessment will be used by some competitors to see how race preparation and competition coexist with day jobs and everyday life.

-The 9th edition of the Visma Ski Classics series, which began at the end of November, sees 32 profesional teams compete against each other in a total of 12 races in 7 European countries, culminating in the final event in April 2019.
-Meanwhile, thousands of amateur skiiers will be put to the test in the competition open to the public.
+The 9th edition of the Visma Ski Classics series, which began at the end of November, sees 32 professional teams compete against each other in a total of 12 races in 7 European countries, culminating in the final event in April 2019.
+Meanwhile, thousands of amateur skiers will be put to the test in the competition open to the public.
 The last race of the series will take place in Ylläs-Levi, Finland, on April 13, 2019.

 Among the professional teams is the Skimarathon Team Austria who are sponsored by Firstbeat this year and are competing for the fourth time in a row.
 One of the eight members of the team is Terhi Pollari.
-Born in Finland, Terhi is not only an ambitious cross-country skiier but, off the track, she is also a project manager at Firstbeat where she is responsible for the future pathway of the Lifestyle Assessment.
+Born in Finland, Terhi is not only an ambitious cross-country skier but, off the track, she is also a project manager at Firstbeat where she is responsible for the future pathway of the Lifestyle Assessment.

 “The Visma Ski Classics are a great personal challenge,” explains Terhi.
 “Especially considering ours is a pro team but, like many others, we have normal jobs and lives and cross-country skiing is our hobby.”